Maldivian language

-The Maldivian language has notable dialects.
-The standard dialect is that of the capital city, Malé.
-The greatest dialectal variation is from the southern atolls Huvadu, Addu and Fuvahmulah of Maldives.
-Each of those atolls has its own dialect closely related to each other but very different from the northern atolls.
-The southern atoll dialects are so distinct that those only speaking northern dialects cannot understand them.
+The Dhivehi language has four notable dialects.
+The standard dialect is that of the capital city of Malé.
+The greatest dialectal variation exists in the southern atolls of Huvadhu, Addu and Fuvahmulah.
+Each of these atolls has its own distinct dialect often thought to be interconnected with each other while being widely different from the dialect spoken in the northern atolls.
+The southern dialects are so distinct that those only speaking northern dialects cannot understand them.

-The ethnic endonym for the language, Divehi, is occasionally found in English as Dhivehi (spelled according to the locally used Malé Latin for romanisation of the Maldivian language), which is the official spelling as well as the common usage in the Maldives.
+The ethnic endonym for the language, Divehi, is occasionally found in English as Dhivehi (spelled according to the locally used Malé Latin for the romanisation of the Maldivian language), which is the official spelling as well as the common usage in the Maldives.
 Dhivehi is written in Thaana script.

-Dhivehi is a descendant of Elu Prakrit and is closely related to Sinhalese, but not mutually intelligible with it.
+Dhivehi is a descendant of Elu Prakrit and is closely related to Sinhala, but not mutually intelligible with it.
 Many languages have influenced the development of Dhivehi through the ages.
-They include Arabic, Urdu/Hindustani, Persian, Tamil, French, Portuguese, and English.
+They include Malayalam, Arabic, Hindustani, Persian, Tamil, French, Portuguese, and English.
 The English words atoll (a ring of coral islands or reefs) and dhoni (a vessel for inter-atoll navigation) are anglicised forms of the Maldivian words atoḷu and dōni.
 Before European colonization of the Southern Hemisphere, it was the southernmost Indo-European language.